kidlat2024/kidlatnews/content/opinion/2024/We Don't Need a Divorce Law in the Philippines.md

 ---
 draft: false
 content_type: NewsArticle
-title: "Arguments Against Divorce in the Philippines"
+title: "We Don't Need a Divorce Law in the Philippines"
 description: ""
 author: ["Katherine Kidlat"]
 date: 2024-10-20